boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

       }
     ```

+If you want the menu entry to open the app embedded inside the ctrlX UI (instead of opening a separate browser tab), use the value `"embedded"` for the `target` field.
+Embedded views are suitable when the target page is designed to run inside the ctrlX interface.

+!!!
+Example

+    ```json
+      {
+        "menus": {
+          "sidebar": [
+            {
+              "id": "app-name",
+              "title": "My App Name",
+              "icon": "myApp-Icon",
+              "permissions": [],
+              "items": [
+                {
+                  "id": "myApp-Id",
+                  "title": "MySideBarTitle",
+                  "link": "/app-name",
+                  "target": "embedded",
+                  "permissions": [],
+                  "items": []
+                }
+              ]
+            }
+          ]
+        }
+      }
+    ```

 | Field      | Descriptions                                                          |
 | -------    | ----------------------------------------------------------------------|
 |**sidebar** | array of entries, which contains the definitions to the sidebar menus |